Epidurality/NeoFly-Tools/README.md

 - Filtered Optimizer to exclude goods that they no longer have any of (if you've previously cleaned them out, for instance)
 - Fixed bug with Auto-Market where ICAOs that already have markets were being displayed in some Locales
 - Added existing goods to plane weight calculation and sim payload numbers.
 Useful if you've already loaded some stuff and lose track, or if you're taking off with goods leftover etc.
+- Added the new TailNumber feature to views and some information text.
+This means that NeoFly 2.12+ is required so that tailNumber is populated in the database.
+- Optimized loading of Goods Optimizer list views slightly - should improve performance.
+- Added Right-Click menu to Optimizer mission views for some QoL quick functions.

 ### v0.4.0
 - Added filters for NeoFly missions list in Optimizer.